MYTHBUSTER #1: “The Beltline streetcar is all about equity”

 The Beltline streetcar may attract some tourists.
 But few Atlantans are likely to become regular riders today based on the vague promise that one or two generations from now it may deliver people from struggling west side neighborhoods along a semicircle route to the wealthy east side.

-Just ask westsiders if they’d rather get to jobs on the eastside Beltline by traveling 11 miles on a streetcar whose top speed is 25 miles an hour or five miles on a crosstown BRT more quickly than a car.
+Just ask westsiders if they’d rather get to jobs on the eastside Beltline by traveling 11 miles on a streetcar at an average speed of less than 20 miles an hour or five miles on a crosstown BRT more quickly than a car.
 The answer shouldn’t be difficult.

 The More MARTA sales tax that voters approved in 2016 to pay for new transit came along with a list of 73 projects that might get funding.
 Sixty-four of those are now on ice; nine are currently moving forward.
 Of the three to get the highest scores from MARTA’s modeling for “access to jobs,” the Clifton Corridor light rail to Emory and the CDC was downgraded to BRT, a similar system up Peachtree Street has been delayed at least another decade, and BRT along I-20 from downtown to Moreland Ave. has been cut entirely.